ecthiender/birdism/README.md

 search for photos, and displays them to you!

 # Development
 The backend is in Haskell.
+The frontend is planned in HyperApp.

 # License
+BSD3 license.
 See LICENSE file.

 # Contributing
 Submit an issue or a pull request.